Kaihuawaere Ngaio Matua | Accredited Facilitator (English-medium and Māori-medium)

 - Innovative learning environments

-Page, A. & Davis, A. (2016) 'The alignment of innovative learning environments and inclusive education: How effective is the new learning environment in meeting the needs of special education learners?'
+2016 with A. Page.
+'The alignment of innovative learning environments and inclusive education: How effective is the new learning environment in meeting the needs of special education learners?'
 In New Zealand Journal of Teachers' Work, 13(2), 81-98.

 2018 Teachers' Refresher Course Committee: Course Convenor, ILE from the why to the how.

 2019 Mātauraka Mahaanui: Kā pou pou reo o Tahu Study Award

 2015 Fulbright New Zealand: Meg Everton Professional Enhancement Award, Community Engagement: University of South Florida & East Carolina University

 I am powered by social justice and challenge in our educational communities.
 I am dedicated to working to improve teaching and learning programmes to enhance success for students who may not have equitable access to education.

 Education has changed my life and I love that it offers the same opportunity for other students in Aotearoa.